-- 6. Install the DIMM: - a.
-Open the retaining clips on the connector.
+6. Install the DIMM:

 - b.
 Turn the DIMM so that the pins align correctly with the connector. - c.
 Firmly press the DIMM straight down into the connector by applying pressure on both ends of the DIMM simultaneously. - d.
 Make sure that the retaining clips are in the closed position.
 If a gap exists between the DIMM and the retaining clips, the DIMM has not been properly installed.
 In this case, open the retaining clips and remove the DIMM; then, reinsert the DIMM. - 7.
-If you have other options to install or remove, do so now; otherwise, go to "Installing the side cover" on page 59.
+If you have other options to install or remove, do so now; otherwise, go to "Installing the side cover" on page 102.